bahaaador/Bluetooth-USB-HID-Relay/README.md

    ```
 > Note: You may need to add $(go env GOPATH)/bin to your PATH environment variable with the second command.

+## ⚠️ Caution

+**Please read before proceeding:**

+This project is currently in an experimental state and has only been tested on a limited number of devices.
+While it works well for my use case, please be aware that:

+- The scripts modify system-level configurations and USB settings
+- Incorrect USB gadget configuration could potentially require a fresh OS installation to recover
+- The project has only been tested on a small number of devices and configurations
+- This is a personal project, not production-ready software

+**Before running this project, you should:**
+- Only use it on devices where you can easily reinstall the OS if needed
+- Carefully review all scripts and code before execution
+- Have a backup plan in case something goes wrong
+- Be comfortable with Linux system administration and USB configurations

+I cannot guarantee this will work on all devices or configurations.
+Proceed at your own risk.

 ## Setup

 1. Log in to your Raspberry Pi Zero.